IMPORTANT SAFETY INFORMATION,BOXED WARNING

 Antiepileptic drugs (AEDs), including VALTOCO, increase the risk of suicidal ideation and behavior.
 Patients treated with any AED for any indication should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or unusual changes in mood or behavior.
-Advise patients and caregivers to be alert for these behavioral changes and to immediately report them to a healthcare provider.

 Benzodiazepines, including VALTOCO, can increase intraocular pressure in patients with glaucoma.
 VALTOCO may only be used in patients with open-angle glaucoma only if they are receiving appropriate therapy.
 VALTOCO is contraindicated in patients with narrow-angle glaucoma.

 Risk of Serious Adverse Reactions in Infants due to Benzyl Alcohol Preservative

 VALTOCO is not approved for use in neonates or infants.
 Serious and fatal adverse reactions, including “gasping syndrome”, can occur in neonates and low-birth-weight infants treated with benzyl alcohol-preserved drugs, including VALTOCO.
 The “gasping syndrome” is characterized by central nervous system depression, metabolic acidosis, and gasping respirations.
 The minimum amount of benzyl alcohol at which serious adverse reactions may occur is not known.

 The most common adverse reactions (at least 4%) were somnolence, headache, and nasal discomfort.

 Diazepam, the active ingredient in VALTOCO, is a Schedule IV controlled substance.